Stirtz, Drake Bulldogs to host Kancleris and the UIC Flames

 Des Moines, Iowa; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Bennett Stirtz and Drake host Modestas Kancleris and UIC in MVC action Wednesday.
+BOTTOM LINE: Modestas Kancleris and UIC visit Bennett Stirtz and Drake on Wednesday.

-The Bulldogs have gone 12-2 in home games.
-Drake is the best team in the MVC at limiting opponent scoring, giving up 59.3 points while holding opponents to 44.9% shooting.
+The Bulldogs have gone 12-2 at home.
+Drake is fifth in the MVC with 33.0 points per game in the paint led by Stirtz averaging 8.5.

-The Flames have gone 8-8 against MVC opponents.
-UIC ranks third in the MVC with 8.8 offensive rebounds per game led by Sasa Ciani averaging 2.7.
+The Flames are 8-8 in conference play.
+UIC averages 11.6 turnovers per game and is 6-4 when winning the turnover battle.

-Drake scores 71.2 points per game, 2.8 fewer points than the 74.0 UIC gives up.
+Drake averages 71.2 points per game, 2.8 fewer points than the 74.0 UIC allows.
 UIC averages 8.4 made 3-pointers per game this season, 2.9 more made shots on average than the 5.5 per game Drake gives up.

-TOP PERFORMERS: Cam Manyawu is averaging 7.3 points and 5.4 rebounds for the Bulldogs.
-Stirtz is averaging 20.4 points over the last 10 games.
+TOP PERFORMERS: Stirtz is averaging 18.5 points, 6.1 assists and 2.3 steals for the Bulldogs.
+Mitch Mascari is averaging 3.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bulldogs: 9-1, averaging 71.1 points, 25.3 rebounds, 12.8 assists, 8.2 steals and 2.4 blocks per game while shooting 51.7% from the field.
 Their opponents have averaged 62.9 points per game.